2000 Today

-2000 Today was an internationally broadcast television special to commemorate the beginning of the Year 2000.
-This program included New Year's Eve celebrations, musical performances, and other features from participating nations.
+2000 Today is an internationally broadcast television special that was aired to commemorate the beginning of the Year 2000.
+This programme included New Year's Eve celebrations, musical performances, and other features from participating nations.

 Most international broadcasts such as the Olympic Games coverage originate from a limited area for worldwide distribution.
-2000 Today was rare in that its live and taped programming originated from member countries and represented all continents including Europe, Asia, Africa, South America and North America & Oceania.
+2000 Today was rare in that its live and taped programming originated from member countries and represented all continents.

 Development

 2000 Today was conceived as part of the Millennium celebrations, given the numerical significance of the change from 1999 to 2000.
 2000 Today was commissioned by the BBC as one of the five main millennium projects that were broadcast across TV, radio and online services throughout 1999 and 2000.

 Most nations that observe the Islamic calendar were not involved in 2000 Today.
 However, a few predominantly Muslim nations were represented among the programme's worldwide broadcasters such as Egypt (ERTU) and Indonesia (RCTI).
 Africa was minimally represented in 2000 Today.
 The only participating nations from that continent were Egypt and South Africa.
 Portugal-based RTP África distributed the programme to some African nations.

 Antarctica was mentioned on the programme schedule, although it was unclear if 2000 Today coverage was recorded or live.